Sean-Bradley/Three.js-TypeScript-Boilerplate/README.md

 [Example](https://sbcode.net/threejs/threejs-typescript-boilerplate/)

-It is hosted using NodeJS and Express.
+It uses webpack-dev-server for the development build, and NodeJS with Express for production build.

-It contains server and client scripts both written in TypeScript.
+Both server and client projects are written in TypeScript.

-The client typescript and compiled javascript both use [ES6 import syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import)

 ![](docs/screengrab1.jpg)